OctopusDeploy/Architecture/OctopusServer/ConfigAsCode/StepTemplates.md

 }
 ```

-- After fetching the deployment process using the `DeploymentProcessDocumentStore`, Octopus Server will fetch any templates referenced by the deployment actions and insert their pre-defined values
+- After fetching the deployment process using the `CurrentDeploymentProcessVersionControlDocumentStore`, Octopus Server will fetch any templates referenced by the deployment actions and insert their pre-defined values
 - If any value has been defined in both the action and it's template, the templates values will overwrite the ones already defined

 ### Pros
-- Properties and packages defined in the template are no longer serialised in the database or version control
+- Properties and packages defined in the template are no longer serialised
 - Users cannot unintentionally modify the behavour of a templated deployment action

 ### Cons
-- `deploymentProcess.HydrateDeploymentActions(actionTemplateStore)` must always be invoked before using a templated deployment action and `deploymentProcess.DehydrateDeploymentActions(actionTemplateStore)` before storing
-  - This is done automatically in the following places:
+- The structure of deployment actions is now inconsistent with what may be seen in the database
-    - `SnapshotDeploymentProcessDocumentStore`
-    - `CurrentDeploymentProcessDatabaseDocumentStore`
-    - `CurrentDeploymentProcessVersionControlDocumentStore`
-  - Calls to `IReadTransaction.Load<TDocument>(string)` or any variations of this call **will not** automatically (de)hydrate the deployment actions

 ### Todos
 - Once the generic `IDocumentStore<TDocument>` has been merged, the logic for hydrating and dehydrating deployment actions can be moved into there.